 Otherwise, Tomatoes can be kept in a freezer.
 Frozen Tomatoes seemingly do not lose their flavor.

-Furthermore, you can use plastic bags with small holes to keep ripe Tomatoes for longer by allowing them to breathe.
+Furthermore, you can use plastic bags with small holes to keep ripe tomatoes longer by allowing them to breathe.

 Meanwhile, avoid placing picked Tomatoes near sunny windowsills as it increases the ripening process.

-Generally, you can use a paper bag to keep apples or bananas and Tomatoes picked at the breaking phase.
+Generally, you can use a paper bag to keep Apples, Bananas, and Tomatoes picked at the breaking phase.